-The field of rational numbers, , is the field of fractions of the commutative ring of integers, .
+The field of rational numbers, , is the field of fractions of the commutative ring of integers, , hence the field consisting of formal fractions of integers.

 There are several interesting topologies on that make into a topological group under addition, allowing us to define interesting fields by taking the completion with respect to this topology: